-i) Rationalisation of medical and cosmetic business within the operating plant in Collie, Western Australia Since the completion of the Company's collagen extraction facility in 2005, it has only been utilised to produce small samples of Ovicoll for marketing purposes.
-During the financial year, the Company reactivated its collagen extraction facility and secured and delivered its first 1,000 kilograms of Ovicoll 95 to Thailand.
-The Company also achieved orders for an additional 2,000 kilograms to be delivered by December 2012.

-Whilst distribution partners were secured in South East Asia, China and Taiwan, the Company continued to work with its contacts in the United States to supply cosmetic grade collagen to be further developed into medical grade collagen.
+Since the completion of the Company's collagen extraction facility in 2005, it has only been utilised to produce small samples of Ovicoll for marketing purposes.
+During the last financial year, the Company reactivated its collagen extraction facility and delivered its first 3,000 kilograms of Ovicoll 95 to Thailand.
+The Company also managed to secure additional 2,000 kilograms to be delivered by December 2013.
+Using distribution partners in South East Asia and North Asia, the Company continues to work with cosmetic manufacturers to develop new products or replace collagen into current formulations.

-ii) Development of nano collagen
+2) Development of liposome and nano collagen